How Long Can You Keep a Dumpster Rental? Rental Periods & Extensions Explained

 What if you finish early?

 Call us and we'll schedule same-day or next-day pickup.
-You don't forfeit payment for unused days within the standard rental window — the 7-day rate is the 7-day rate.
-There's no credit for finishing on Day 3, but there's no penalty either.
+You don't forfeit payment for unused days within the standard rental window — the base rental covers the standard period.
+There's no credit for finishing early, but there's no penalty either.
 You just get the container out of your driveway faster.

 If the dumpster fills completely before your rental period ends, two options: